AIANTA Launches Tourism Sentiment Survey

 FOR IMMEDIATE RELEASE

-ALBUQUERQUE, N.M.
-(February 4, 2019) – The American Indian Alaska Native Tourism Association (AIANTA) launched its first-ever “State of the Tourism Industry” survey earlier this week.
+ALBUQUERQUE, NEW MEXICO (February 12, 2021) – The American Indian Alaska Native Tourism Association (AIANTA) launched its second “State of Indian Country Tourism Industry” survey this week.

-AIANTA, an Albuquerque-based national non-profit organization, which serves as the voice and resource for tribes and tribal organizations engaged in cultural tourism, will use the survey to determine Indian Country’s confidence in the growth of visitor industry for the coming year.
+AIANTA, an Albuquerque-based national non-profit organization, which serves as the voice and resource for tribes and tribal organizations engaged in cultural heritage tourism, will use the survey results to determine indigenous and Native communities’ confidence in the growth of the visitor industry for the coming year.

-Encompassing just 15 questions, survey topics range from regional tourism performance to expectations about tourism revenue to top challenges facing Native American tourism businesses.
+Encompassing 15 questions, survey topics range from top challenges facing Native American tourism businesses to future tourism performance expectations, but also include pandemic recovery indicators.

-The survey has been distributed to AIANTA’s entire tribal tourism database, but it is open to all Native American-owned tourism and hospitality businesses.
+The survey is being distributed to AIANTA’s entire tribal tourism database, but it is open to all Native American-owned tourism and hospitality businesses.
+Interested parties may complete the State of Indian Country Tourism survey by following this link: https://arcg.is/0m5jGW0

 It should take the average respondent less than five minutes to complete.

-At the conclusion of the survey period, a new report, The State of Indian Country Tourism, will be compiled and distributed by the end of February.
-For more information, visit www.aianta.org/survey.
+At the conclusion of the survey period, a new State of Indian Country Tourism report will be compiled and distributed.

 – 30 –

-For more than two decades, the American Indian Alaska Native Tourism Association (AIANTA) has served as the national center for providing tourism and recreational travel technical assistance, training and capacity building to American Indian nations.
+For nearly two decades, the American Indian Alaska Native Tourism Association (AIANTA) has served as the national center for providing tourism and recreational travel technical assistance, training and capacity building to American Indian nations.
 AIANTA is a 501(c)(3) national nonprofit association of Native American tribes and tribal businesses and was incorporated in 2002 to advance Indian Country tourism.
-AIANTA’s mission is to define, introduce, grow and sustain American Indian and Alaska Native tourism that honors traditions and values.
+AIANTA’s mission is to define, introduce, grow and sustain American Indian, Alaska Native and Native Hawaiian tourism that honors traditions and values.